 |Light Cruisers||20||2 Tenryu, 1 Yubari, 5 Kuma, 3 Jintsu, 6 Natori||9 (just 8 finish at the end of WW2)|

 |Destroyers||108||3 Momi, 13 Minekaze, 7 Wakatake, 4 Kamikaze, 12 Mutsuki, 20 Fubuki, 4 Akatsuki, 6 Hatsuhara, 10 Shiratsuyu, 10 Asashio, 18 Kagero (1939-41), 1 Yugumo (1941)||43|

 Japanese Naval Air Force

-Apart from 370 training and reserve machines, the Japanese Naval Air Force totalled aprox.
-1,400 aircraft.
+Apart from 370 training and reserve machines, the Japanese Naval Air Force totaled approx. 1,400 aircraft.
 There were 660 fighters (mainly A6M Zeros), 330 carrier-borne strike aircraft, 240 twin-engined shore-based torpedo-bombers specifically intended for fleet cooperation, and 520 flying boats and seaplanes.

-All these aircraft were organised in the Combined Air Fleet, based at Kanoya, and were subduvided into the 1st Air Fleet (the Carrier Fleet) and the 11th Air Fleet (under Vice-Admiral Nishizo Tsukuhura) shore-based in Formosa and Indo-China.
-The fleets were further divided into air flotillas (each commanded by a rear-admiral), which where themselves composed of two or more air groups.
+All these aircraft were organized in the Combined Air Fleet, based at Kanoya, and were subdivided into the 1st Air Fleet (the Carrier Fleet) and the 11th Air Fleet (under Vice-Admiral Nishizo Tsukuhura) shore-based in Formosa and Indochina.
+The fleets were further divided into air flotillas (each commanded by a rear-admiral), which were themselves composed of two or more air groups.
 Each air group comprised a base unit and 12 to 36 aircraft with 4 to 12 in reserve, depending on size.
-The combat formation was the air division of about nine aeroplanes.
+The combat formation was the air division of about nine airplanes.